amazon-connect/voicemail-express-amazon-connect/README.md

 ![Voicemail Express Architecture](Docs/Img/VMX3.png)

 ## What's new in VMX3 (2024.07.03)
--  Updated KVS APIs used to reduce chance of an overrun condition
+-  Updated KVS to S3 function to reduce error conditions in environments with heavy KVS use or long retention windows.
 -  Updated all Lambda functions to use the native Lambda logging configuration

 ### How it works